Listen to this song as you read my blog today … My Heart Will Go On

 Who was allowed in (to my life)?

 I’m grateful for everyone who came or reached out.
-Paulina, Kevin, Cathy, Renee and Tom, Wendy, Fran, Shelley … too many to list.
+Paulina, Kevin, Cathy, Renee and Tom, Paul, Fran, Shelley … too many to list.

 And I realized that my life has visiting hours.
 Between the hours of 8am and 8pm I have a charmed and flamboyant life – even with breast cancer.
 I have truckloads of friends and acquaintances, a socialite lifestyle in the 6ix and the 5ive.
 And wigs in four lengths and four colours of hair … to start with.
 I can still smile and dance and twirl my much longer hair to flirt.
 But I also have the same shit to deal with that everyone else has … failed relationships, bills to pay and jobs to do.